magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_timeless-teachings.md

 Timeless Teachings
 ==================

-\<span class="dropcaps-first"\>E\</span\>\<span
+<span class="dropcaps-first" markdown="1">E</span><span
+class="dropcaps-words" markdown="1">veryone knows
-class="dropcaps-words"\>veryone knows suffering\</span\> – but they
-don’t really understand suffering.
+suffering</span>&nbsp; – but they don’t really understand suffering.
 If we really understood suffering, then that would be the end of our suffering.

 Westerners are generally in a hurry, so they have greater extremes of happiness and suffering.
-The fact that they have much can be a source of wisdom later on.
+The fact that they have much *kilesā,* can be a source of wisdom later on.

-To live the lay life and practise Dhamma, one must be in the world but remain above it. beginning with the basic is the all important parent to all good things.
+To live the lay life and practise Dhamma, one must be in the world but remain above it.
+Sīla, beginning with the basic Five Precepts, is the all important parent to all good things.
 It is for removing all wrong from the mind, removing that which causes distress and agitation.
-When these basic things are gone, the mind will always be in a state of
+When these basic things are gone, the mind will always be in a state of samādhi.

 At first, the basic thing is to make sīla really firm.
 Practise formal meditation when there is the opportunity.
 Sometimes it will be good,